 The Evolution of Wedding Films

-By the 1970s, video cameras became more accessible, and couples began to incorporate videography into their wedding plans more frequently.
-However, these videos were still quite basic, with limited editing and often poor sound quality.
-The focus was on capturing the event in a straightforward, chronological manner without much attention to storytelling or artistic flair.
+By the 1970s, video cameras using 16mm film became more accessible, and some couples began to incorporate videography into their wedding plans.
+However, these videos were still quite basic, with no editing and often poor sound if any at all.
+The focus was on documenting the event in a straightforward, chronological manner.

 1967 Sony Portapak 16mm Video Recorder